Podcast Promotion

 • A few paragraphs that describe your show and the purpose it serves.
 Make sure to hit your listeners’ pain points.

-• Positive testimonials/quotes from listeners or influential people about your show.
+• Positive reviews/testimonials/quotes from listeners or influential people about your show.

 • A list of links to recent episodes.